-- How Rate Review Works in Illinois:

-- Rate Review Q&As

-- Rate Review Brochure;

-- Health Insurance Premium Group Coverage / October 2013

-- Health Insurance Premium Individual Market / October 2013

-These documents have been updated and posted.
+- How Rate Review Works in Illinois; - Rate Review O&As - Rate Review Brochure; - Health Insurance Premium Group Coverage / October 2013 - Health Insurance Premium Individual Market / October 2013 - These documents have been updated and posted.
 The first 3 documents have been translated into Spanish, Polish, Korean, and Chinese, and posted in all those languages on the website.
 The updates include federal requirements that changed the wording of "preliminary justification" to "rate justification".
 In addition the updates will help consumers understand what the interim period between now and January 1, 2014 means to them regarding which factors may be used currently by issuers to demine a consumer's health insurance premium.
-The updates note that premiums can only be rated based on gender, health conditions or personal health history on policies that go into effect or renew before January 1, 2014.
+The updates note that premiums can only be rated based on gender, health conditions or personal health history on policies that go into effect or renew before January 1, 2014. - In light of the new consumer protections under the Affordable Care Act that went into effect in September 2011, such as rate justification of rate hikes exceeding the 10% threshold, the

-In light of the new consumer protections under the Affordable Care Act that went into effect in September 2011, such as rate justification of rate hikes exceeding the 10% threshold, the Department identified a need to increase awareness and better educate consumers on how these technical processes affect them as well as their insurance carriers.
+Department identified a need to increase awareness and better educate consumers on how these technical processes affect them as well as their insurance carriers.
 The Department has had internal meetings with the Illinois Health Insurance Marketplace, to discuss the best avenue to combine efforts to engage consumers and consumer advocacy groups in identifying the types of information they would find most useful about health insurance rate increases, as well as the most effective methods of disseminating the information.
 Last year, the Department held twenty different speaking engagements and four health fairs.
 Included in the discussions at these events, the Department provided information about rate review activities to chambers of commerce, military families and veterans, healthcare advocates, non-for-profit groups, medical professions, medical and law students, employee benefits professionals, religious organizations, agents and underwriters groups and other business alliance groups.

-• In addition to the speaking engagements that have continued this Quarter, the Department has also been collecting information from consumers and stakeholders during the Health Reform Implementation Council meetings, as a start to what we would like future focus groups to include.
-The Director is a member of the Council.
-The questions asked by testifiers, consumers, and others give us an idea of what consumers expect to understand about how the rate review process works in Illinois and whether or not they have an understanding of the process.
+- In addition to the speaking engagements that have continued this Quarter, the Department has also been collecting information from consumers and stakeholders during the Health Reform Implementation Council meetings, to listen and collect the issues brought up by consumers, stakeholders and others.
+The Director is a member of the Council. - The questions asked by testifiers, consumers, and others, give us an idea of what consumers expect to understand about how the rate review process works in Illinois and whether or not they have an understanding of the process.
+We continued to collect information from consumers and stakeholders during a subsequent Health Care Reform Implementation Council meeting, held on March 13, 2014.
+We performed the same exercise at the third meeting and our plan is to create a program which will include educational materials and outreach components to reach out and educate consumers about what Rate Review is and how it works in Illinois.

-Recommendations to the State Exchange on Insurer Participation
+• Recommendations to the State Exchange on Insurer Participation